There’s much buzz surrounding yoga these days.

 Many of the styles of yoga seem to reduce the markers of inflammation.

-This means your body would be more primed to fend off the illnesses caused by chronic inflammation.
+This means your body is more primed to fend off the illnesses caused by chronic inflammation.

 8. Yoga Can Help Manage Your Chronic Pain